Nemocas/AbstractAlgebra.jl/docs/src/fraction.md

 # Generic fraction fields

-AbstractAlgebra.jl provides a module, implemented in `src/generic/Fraction.jl` for generic fraction fields over any gcd domain belonging to the AbstractAlgebra.jl abstract type hierarchy.
+AbstractAlgebra.jl provides a module, implemented in `src/Fraction.jl` for fraction fields over any gcd domain belonging to the AbstractAlgebra.jl abstract type hierarchy.

-As well as implementing the Fraction Field interface a number of generic algorithms are implemented for fraction fields.
-We describe this generic functionality below.

-All of the generic functionality is part of a submodule of AbstractAlgebra called `Generic`.
-This is exported by default so that it is not necessary to qualify the function names with the submodule name.

-## Types and parent objects
+## Generic fraction types

-Fractions implemented using the AbstractAlgebra generics have type `Generic.Frac{T}` where `T` is the type of elements of the base ring.
+AbstractAlgebra.jl implements a generic fraction type `Generic.Frac{T}` where `T` is the type of elements of the base ring.
 See the file `src/generic/GenericTypes.jl` for details.

 Parent objects of such fraction elements have type `Generic.FracField{T}`.

+## Abstract types

-The fraction element types belong to the abstract type `AbstractAlgebra.FracElem{T}` and the fraction field types belong to the abstract type `AbstractAlgebra.FracField{T}`.
+All fraction element types belong to the abstract type `FracElem{T}` and the fraction field types belong to the abstract type `FracField{T}`.
 This enables one to write generic functions that can accept any AbstractAlgebra fraction type.

-Note that both the generic fraction field type `Generic.FracField{T}` and the abstract type it belongs to, `AbstractAlgebra.FracField{T}` are both called `FracField`.
+Note that both the generic fraction field type `Generic.FracField{T}` and the abstract type it belongs to, `FracField{T}` are both called `FracField`.
 The former is a (parameterised) concrete type for a fraction field over a given base ring whose elements have type `T`.
 The latter is an abstract type representing all fraction field types in AbstractAlgebra.jl, whether generic or very specialised (e.g.